satoshi75201/one/README.md

     You could sell a product or provide a service for bitcoins.

-Caution!
-Bitcoin is notorious for scams, so before using any service look for reviews from previous customers or post your questions on the Bitcoin forum.

         Look for some of his work &amp; experiments on <a href="https://codepen.io/Zeaklous">CodePen</a>, <a href="http://stackoverflow.com/users/2065702/zeaklous">StackOverflow</a>, <a href="https://cssdeck.com/user/Zeaklous">CSS Deck</a>, or a bit of his recent work below.
       </p>
       <ul>